microsoft/LightGBM/docs/FAQ.md

 ---

+- **Question 8**: CPU are not kept busy (like 10% CPU usage only) in Windows when using LightGBM on very large datasets with many core systems.

+- **Solution 8**: Please use [use Visual Studio](https://github.com/Microsoft/LightGBM/issues/740) as it may be 10x faster than MinGW especially for very large trees.

+---

 ### R-package

 - **Question 1**: Any training command using LightGBM does not work after an error occurred during the training of a previous LightGBM model.